Network Assessment Definition

 An enterprise network involves workstations, laptops, desktops, smartphones, servers, and other endpoints.
 A network assessment checks the IT infrastructure, management, security, and processes that are part of the network inventory – to detect the devices and users connected to the network.
 It will also help you identify the compliance factors and examine the network vulnerability for software bugs.

 What Does a Network Assessment Identify?

 A network assessment helps to detect and troubleshoot IT issues more quickly.
 But it focuses mainly on the following areas.

 Minimum and maximum usage of resources – the requirement and the usage of resources are different for each department within an organization.
 Network assessment comes in handy to examine and understand the requirement of each department, allowing the company to allocate resources accordingly.

-Bandwidth glitches – when users run multiple applications, stream videos, download large files, it consumes a large amount of bandwidth network, slowing down the network.
+Bandwidth glitches – when users run multiple applications, stream videos, and download large files, it consumes a large amount of bandwidth network, slowing down the network.
 A network assessment can help detect such errors and glitches.

-Serious security issues – which needs immediate attention can easily be detected through network assessment.
+Serious security issues – which need immediate attention can easily be detected through network assessment.
 This helps avoid security challenges that can impact the network system.